headline-design/pipeline-ui/README.md

 We are actively working on adding new components to PIPELINE and will be sharing more information on the roadmap very soon.

-## Modifying and Using the library on local machine:
+## Modifying and testing the library on local machine:
 1. Delete dist, node-modules and package-lock files
 2. Create a new folder in src
 3. Add an index.js file in the new folder